Chillsoda/observing-icmp-traffic/README.md

 <h1> Observing ICMP traffic between two VMs</h1>

-We're now going to observe the traffic sent between the two virtual machines we created using a free packet analyzer called Wireshark.
+We will now observe the traffic sent between the two virtual machines we created using a free packet analyzer called Wireshark.

 <h2> Requirements and Prerequisites </h2>